3 mins reading and ?? mins viewing/listening

 Beyond making media legally and ethically myself, I knew that I’d be able to convey my messages on this subject more powerfully with the help of an expert.
 I was initially worried about the theme of copyright being boring to students, but it’s ended up being one of the most appreciated topics I’ve ever taught – and I credit that in no small part to the energetic storytelling ability of Astrid.
 Featured in the above video, Deakin University’s Copyright Manager Astrid Bovell has always been more than willing to help out.
 If you found her enthusiasm in the segment above infectious, I highly recommend checking out the full conversation below (also podcasted here):

 More of Astrid’s valuable insights – along with a story of how students can harness copyright knowledge for their present and future success – can be found in Episode 3 of the Social Media Stories podcast.
-In addition to the SoundCloud embed below, you can access this via Apple Podcasts, Spotify, Google Podcasts, Stitcher, or a range of Android apps.

 Let me know of your own concerns, questions, or strategies for how you conform to copyright (and get students to) in a comment down below or connect with me on Twitter at @digitalzones – I’d love to have a chat about this very important issue!! 🙂